-You will find in forums, old Selenium diodes are very dangerous items.
-You are lucky when yours are not burned down, and spray poisonous gasses, or other bad substances in your direction.
-I think this is possible, but it seems to happen only to those people writing these warnings, because it never happened to me.
-Initially I always thought when I see those cooling plates, it's a Selenium Diode, but many times they were actually even the older Copper Oxide diodes.
-I wonder how many good working copper-oxide diodes, have been replaced by replacement circuits, on the advise of those forum writers.
-I suppose it's not very important for circuits needing indeed just a diode only, but it will impair good functioning of instruments, when the signal produced by the diode, in some way affects the calibration.
-It may do the trick perhaps to re calibrate, but I would not count on it.
-Reason is, such things like leakage, and forward voltage, is included in the whole way, the instrument works.
+You will read in the forums, that old Selenium diodes are dangerous items.
+Experts tell you, these can unexpectedly get defective, and spray poisonous substances in your direction.
+This seems to happen mainly to those people writing these warnings, but it never happened to me.
+I have seen many of those diodes.
+Initially I always thought when I see those cooling plates, it must be one of those poisonous devices.
+But many times they were actually even the older Copper Oxide diodes, which are not poisonous at all.
+I wonder how many good working copper-oxide diodes, have been replaced by replacement circuits, on the advise of the expert writers.
+And then guess what they did with the "poisonous" object, they just throw it in the dust bin.
+Who cares.
+Such a replacement, not very important for circuits needing indeed just a diode only anyway.
+But it will impair good functioning of instruments, when the forward voltage, reverse leakage, and a few more things, affect the calibration.
+It may do the trick probably to re calibrate the instrument, but not always.

-A metal diode in the range below 0.7V is superior to Silicon, and not just a little bit.
+Before semiconductor diodes, we had already metal diodes.
+The semiconductor was invented long before the Germanium diode.
+It's also two layers.
+A metal diode is not something inferior.
+They have disadvantages but also advantages.
+In the range below 0.7V a metal diode is much superior to Silicon, and not just a little bit.
 A silicon diode is "dead" below it's threshold limit, but a (single cell) Metal diode begins to work much below 0.7V already.
-A closer replacement for a low power metal diode is a Germanium High Current diode like 1N93, with a series resistor connected to it.
-However Germanium is too good, because at low current, they work even very nice below 0.3V, which a metal diode does not do very well.
+If loaded with a high impedance, they do a much better job, like for instance in a voltmeter.
+A replacement for a low power metal diode is a Germanium High Current diode like 1N93, with a series resistor connected to it.
+However Germanium is too good, because at low current, they work stil below 0.3V, which a metal diode CAN do also, but not as good.
 Consider simply replacing a broken Selenium diode, with another good Selenium diode.
-They're not impossible to find, and even still made (when I write this in 2021) for exact replacement purposes.
+They're not impossible to find, and even still made (when I write this in 2026) for replacement purposes.
+Also, Selenium diodes have one very special property where they outdo Silicon by far.
+They are extremely resistant against short overload.
+Unlike a semiconductor, which after an overload must be considered unreliable.
+For such applications with excessive peak current, selenium rectifiers are still made, because they are more reliable.
+That is quite something else as "bad, dangerous" devices.

-It is very strange, but anything having to do with diodes, is a field where amateurs feel competent to advise inexperienced people.
-I stressed this point at some other places of this website, when using vacuum tube diodes.
-This becomes more difficult, as reading data sheets is regarded a waste of time in this group of users.
-They see of a diode as a switch with 0.7V voltage drop.
-Not aware of a thing called dynamic resistance, and a few other difficult things.
+It is very strange, but anything having to do with diodes, is a field where amateurs feel competent to advise newbees.
+I stressed this point at some other places of this website, when using vacuum tube diodes, where we see the same thing.
+This becomes more difficult, as reading data sheets is regarded a waste of time by this group.

 Forums are nice on the one hand, but generally it goes wrong when it's just gut feeling what they are writing about, but pretending to be specialists.
 Go to any forum and ask for sound difference of Chinese 300B vs. genuine Western Electric NOS 1930.
 You will quickly be advised about "sound" by people who only know about Western Electric 300B from internet pictures.
 But they will tell you how it sounds.
-So if such is a good advice, or ridiculous advice, think about that, before you believe it.
+Think about that, before you believe it.

-Before electrical diodes, all kind of other methods were in use.
-Like a vibrating relay, or an AC motor, driving a DC generator.
-An interesting item is the wet diode, which is nothing but big plates of metal, in a conductive liquid.
+Before electrical diodes, there were a few way to rectify AC voltage.
+Like a fast polar relay, or an AC motor, driving a DC generator.
+These could be constructed on the same axis.
+So just a box with something rotating inside, and it would converts any AC or DC voltage into another DC or AC voltage.
+Also an interesting item is the wet diode.
+This is nothing but big plates of metal, in a conductive liquid.
 WIth one plate of lead, and the other of aluminum, it becomes a semiconductor.
 Clearly, with the liquid, this can never become a high voltage diode of course, but for very low voltage, like 6.3 Volts, at high current, these worked good.
-It is perhaps forgotten a little bit, but before the gasoline engine was invented, the streets of New York were full of electric cars, using these rectifiers for charging.
+It is perhaps forgotten a little bit, but before the gasoline engine was invented, the streets of New York were full of electric cars, using at home such rectifiers for charging.
 This whole hype of electric driving, we had it in the 1880's already.
 It was obsoleted after the gasoline engine was invented.

 When was a kid, I remember the speed of the merry-go-round, was controlled with a huge electric cell.
-It had a water bath of 80x80 centimeter, and very slowly, metal plates were rotated into the liquid, with a handle.
+This was a water bath of 80x80 centimeter, and very slowly, metal plates were dived into the liquid, with a handle.
+It looked exactly like a big variable capacitor.
 The operator would slowly sink the plates in the liquid, and while the merry-go-round would pick up speed, the liquid began to boil.
-Kind of primitive, but it worked well, and there could be not much wrong with it.
-I just felt a bit sorry for that man, as I realized his work was probably very dangerous.
+Kind of primitive, but it worked perfectly, and there could be nothing wrong with it.
+Just add some new water.

-In 1925 came Copper Oxide diodes, which look like stacked coins.
+In 1925 came the Copper Oxide diode, which look like stacked coins.
 These are made by copper oxide on one side of a copper plate, and then add a conductive layer over the oxide.
 To make them work good, it required copper with a very low oxygen content, which is hard to get, and normal electrical copper can not be used.
 In addition, specific impurities of the copper were needed, and also the lack of some others.
 This was one of the things, which made those so difficult to manufacture.
 It appeared that Chilean copper was the best, and some other copper could not be used at all.
 The tragedy of the Copper Oxide diode was, the fine details of the process were kept secret, just the things everybody could find out were patented.
-This has always been the tragedy of secret processes: You can patent them, and 25 later, when the patent runs out, the patent papers are a free guideline for anyone.
+This has always been the tragedy of a special process: You can patent it, but then 25 years later, when the patent runs out, while the patent papers are a free guideline for anyone.
 Or, you keep the tricks secret, and you can use it as long as you want.
 For Copper Oxide diode, a mix of patents and secrets were used, but it means today, the secret part is lost, as the people who di know, refused to speak about it, until they died.

 The Selenium diode was invented already in 1928.
 Even though when easier to make as copper diodes, production was still a recipe, of the small additions to the Selenium layer, combined with several process steps, some under high pressure and high temperature.
 This created the desired crystal structure, for getting a low series resistance.
 As a final step, the reverse voltage is increased by a forming process which takes place under heat as well, with electric pulses.
 The resulting Selenium plated metal sheets, are relatively robust, and can be stacked easily, after which the diode is sealed with paint.
 Old data books write 60.000 hours life time, which was much better than any electron tube.
 Besides Selenium diodes could be stacked to any desired voltage, or be made as large as needed, to get any desired current rating. .